-Email directly to ecovillage at thefarm dot org.
+Email directly to apprenticeship at thefarm dot org.
 Indicate your favored program dates, your background, your special interests if any, and what you plan to do with what you learn.

 Medical Insurance is not provided.
 Shuttle service is available upon request from the Nashville Airport.
 There is one free shuttle which will attempt to coordinate with all arriving apprentices.
 If you miss that shuttle, you will need to reply on public transportation.
 If we provide a personal shuttle trip, the charge is $85 each way, but can be less for individuals if several people share.

 If you are accepted into the program, you will be notified by email or by phone.
-Upon notification you will be asked to send a TWO WEEK deposit of $400 in order to reserve your space.
+Upon notification you will be asked to send a deposit of $500 in order to reserve your space.

-The Farm's Ecovillage Training Center is part of the Institute for Appropriate Technology which has been pushing the frontiers of alternative energy, housing, farming, and tools for sustainability for the past 20 years.
+The Farm's Ecovillage Training Center is part of the Global Village Institute for Appropriate Technology which has been pushing the frontiers of alternative energy, housing, farming, and tools for sustainability for the past 40 years.

 Set amongst the Farm's 4000 acres of protected woods and meadows, the Ecovillage Training Center is a living laboratory with a mandate to save the world.
 Sustainable technologies and principles surround you as you study and work throughout the training center -- its EcoHostel, organic garden, forests, swales and ponds -- in a permaculture consciousness, within an outstanding networking community of students and teachers.